wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/CloudflareAPITokens.md

 What you now need to do is in your template provide the account ID and the token you have generated as the DNS_SECURITY_KEY setting in your template.
 The way you do this is by going to your template and setting

->     DNS_SECURITY_KEY="\<account-id\>:\<api-token\>"
+>     DNS_SECURITY_KEY="\<account-id\>:::\<api-token\>"

 In our case this will be:

->     export DNS_SECURITY_KEY="8bbdhjf84jfbdu8gfhb4i8fjbndkk92:EJUj0k4faJxERLyLUwEJ00lxwqw8et6olUi2a-x3"
+>     export DNS_SECURITY_KEY="8bbdhjf84jfbdu8gfhb4i8fjbndkk92:::EJUj0k4faJxERLyLUwEJ00lxwqw8et6olUi2a-x3"

-You need to make sure you provide both your account ID and your API token separated by a ':' and the toolkit will unpack both and use them for its needs
+You need to make sure you provide both your account ID and your API token separated by ':::' and the toolkit will unpack both and use them for its needs